cosmo-project/meteor-dapp-cosmo/README.md

 <img src="app/public/images/screen.jpg" />

-** Please note that this DApp is still in Alpha (still working out the bugs and speed issues).
+** Please note that this DApp is still in Alpha (still working out the bugs).
+Compiler upgrade coming soon!

 ## <a name="installation"></a> Installation